Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Scheduling under Recoil Constraints

+The greedy algorithm could be adopted to solve the optimization problem in Eq. (\ref{precise}).
+It sequentially minimizes the ejection velocity for each deployment.
+This directly reduces the orbital perturbation imparted to SSc, thereby lowering required $\Delta v_i$ for subsequent deliveries and curbing the accumulation of orbital deviations, which ultimately minimizes the overall $\Delta v_{\max}$.

-This optimization challenge constitutes a $2n$-dimensional problem, and its search space grows exponentially with the number of targets, $n$, thereby rendering direct numerical methods impractical.
-In the case of LEO mega-constellations comprising over 200 target spacecrafts, the computational load becomes prohibitively large.
+The algorithm implementation is presented in Algorithm \ref{alg:greedy}.
+This approach requires the solution of $n$ two-dimensional optimization problems, and its search space grows exponentially with $n$, thereby rendering direct numerical methods impractical.
+In the case of LEO mega-constellations comprising over 100 TScs, the computational load becomes prohibitively large.
 Thus, developing a computationally efficient near-optimal solution is critical to alleviate the computational complexity.